Do Your Feet Hurt?

 The Evaluation Process

 Before any type of surgery or treatment is recommended, the first step is to get an accurate diagnosis of your foot problem.
-Each of our podiatrists on staff at Triad Foot Center is a Board-certified foot surgeon, well trained and experienced.
+Our podiatrists are Board-certified foot surgeons, are well-trained and experienced in all areas of foot care.
 We will carefully evaluate your foot problem to ensure you receive optimal care to get you back on your feet without pain or problems.

 Before foot surgery, we perform a thorough medical evaluation involving three main steps to determine if surgery is the right solution for your foot problem.